cynthia247/ESEM2025/README.md

 ## Exploring the association between SATD types and Community Smells
 <ul>
     <li>Please consider <a> https://github.com/RISElabQueens/SATD_LLM </a> model to detect the SATD types of the SATD instances </li>
-    <li>Please consider Scripts #9 - #10 for exploring the association between SATD types and Community Smells. </li>
+    <li>Please consider Scripts #9 - #11 for exploring the association between SATD types and Community Smells. </li>
 </ul>

 ## Analyzing trends of community smells and SATD over releases
 <ul>
-    <li>Please consider <a> https://github.com/RISElabQueens/SATD_LLM </a> model to detect the SATD types of the SATD instances </li>
-    <li>Please consider Scripts #9 - #10 for exploring the association between SATD types and Community Smells. </li>
+    <li>Please consider Scripts #13 - #14 for exploring the association between SATD types and Community Smells. </li>
 </ul>